KobeLemon/learn-docker-kl/README.md

     - It checks Dockerfiles for syntax errors, best practices violations, and potential issues, helping you write cleaner and more efficient Dockerfiles.
     - The extension integrates seamlessly with VS Code's editor, providing instant feedback on Dockerfile code quality.

-By installing these key extensions, you can streamline your Docker development workflow and leverage the power of Docker directly within Visual Studio Code.
-These extensions offer a range of features, from basic Docker management to advanced Dockerfile editing and Docker Compose support, enhancing your productivity as a Docker developer.
+**By installing these key extensions, you can streamline your Docker development workflow and leverage the power of Docker directly within Visual Studio Code.
+These extensions offer a range of features, from basic Docker management to advanced Dockerfile editing and Docker Compose support, enhancing your productivity as a Docker developer**.